mykeels/nigerian-laws/2015/standards-organisation-of-nigeria-act-2015.md

 (2) Subject to this Act, the Minister may give the Council directivesof a general character or relating generally to particular matters (but not to any individual or case) with regard to the exercise by the Council of its functions, and the Council shall comply with the directives.

-### PART III—FUNCTIONS AND DUTIES OF THE ORGANISATION
+## PART III — FUNCTIONS AND DUTIES OF THE ORGANISATION

 Functions of the Organisation